tobymao/sqlglot/posts/onboarding.md

     - The generator traverses the AST recursively and produces the equivalent string for each expression it visits.
 This can be thought of as the reverse operation of the parser, where expressions / AST nodes are converted back to strings.
     - The mappings are grouped by general semantic type (e.g., data type expressions), with each type having its own dictionary.

-The mappings can be implemented as:
+The `Expression -> str` mappings can be implemented as either:
 - Entries in the `TRANSFORMS` dictionary, which are best suited for single-line generations.
 - Functions with names of the form `<expr_name>_sql(...)`.
 For example, to generate SQL for an `exp.SessionParameter` node we can override the base generator method by defining the method `def sessionparameter_sql(...)` in a dialect’s Generator class.